arnavsapre/cs50p-practice-stuff/README.md

-first project after week 0 cs50p
+bunch of projects I do after watching the cs50p lecs and solving the prescribed pset,easy dispenser is a basic project-my first one after cs50p week 0,will continue adding projects to this repo :)